auberonedu/centroid-finder/serverPlan.md

 ├── package.json
 └── server.js <-- set up server
 ```
+**Store paths to video directory and videoProcessor.jar here, and use dotenv in server to access this.*

 In **server.js**, we will mount the main router:
 ```
 import router from './router/router.js';